xpack/web-doxygen/website/docs/manual/pages/commands.md

 ## \since { text } {#cmdsince}

-<p>This command can be used to specify since when (version or time) an entity is available.
+This command can be used to specify since when (version or time) an entity is available.
 The paragraph that follows <span class="doxyComputerOutput">\since</span> does not have any special internal structure.
 All visual enhancement commands may be used inside the paragraph.
-The <span class="doxyComputerOutput">\since</span> description ends when a blank line or some other sectioning command is encountered.</p>
+The <span class="doxyComputerOutput">\since</span> description ends when a blank line or some other sectioning command is encountered.

 <hr/>